 For example, using a credit card to purchase a boat could hurt your score.”
-Given that credit card is not in play there is no reason to expect your activity with LendUp to be reflected here.
+Given that credit card is not in play, there is no reason to expect your activity with LendUp to be reflected here.

 New credit inquiries are a common concern for those checking their own score.
 It is a common misconception that requesting your free annual credit score will adversely impact your score.
 This is not true.
-These are deemed, “soft hits” and do not impact your score in any way.
+These are deemed “soft hits” and do not impact your score in any way.
 The same is true for the style of inquiry LendUp performs.
 This is a draw for those who already have credit issues and don’t want to invite more problems.

 New variables include borrowers’ rent records and data from small credit bureaus, which can include information on prior payday loans, transactions with pawn shops, and collections.”
 The ability of LendUp to leverage such voluminous data comes from the fact that Google owns them.
-These companies exist as a way to use their massive data pools to generate income.
+These companies exist to use their massive data pools to generate income.

-As with any problem-solving endeavor the best way to get results is with a multifaceted approach.
+As with any problem-solving endeavor, the best way to get results is with a multifaceted approach.
 This means using the credit reporting benefits of LendUp in conjunction with other smart practices for a better score.

 Use automated reminders to keep your credit card payments regular.
 If you’re confident that the funds will be available, you can take this one step further and use automatic debiting.
 In this case, there will be no need to remember payments that might otherwise be ignored.
-Regular, on-time payments, will have a strong impact on your credit score.
-This practice also gradually lowers the amount of debt you owe which is a major factor in determining your score.
+Regular, on-time payments will have a strong impact on your credit score.
+This practice also gradually lowers the amount of debt you owe, which is a major factor in determining your score.

 There is no need to work towards a “no credit card” goal.
 In fact, having credit cards and an available limit unused is a good thing for your score.
-Credit card activity provides a basis from which reporting bureaus are able to generate a score.
+Credit card activity provides a basis from which reporting bureaus can generate a score.
 Therefore, you need some history to show that you can be a responsible borrower.
 The idea is to have credit, use credit, and regularly repay the credit.

 A 2009 publication from the Center For Responsible Lending illustrates this truth with hard numbers.
 The authors of the study determined that more than 50 million Americans overdrew on their accounts at least once in the course of a year.

 This generates fees for the consumer that act like slow leaks from your account.
-The banks are rewarded for this consumer behavior as evidenced by the $24 billion in revenue sourced directly from overdraft fees in 2008 alone.
+The banks are rewarded for this consumer behavior, as evidenced by the $24 billion in revenue sourced directly from overdraft fees in 2008 alone.
 It’s no surprise that income from overdraft fees increased by 35% in just the two years spanning 2006 to 2008.

 Finally, explore competitors.
 There are a few other new ventures designed to compete with LendUp.
 These include Avant, ZestFinance, and Think Finance Inc. Each has specific rules that differentiate them from each other.